 The short answer is no – there is no definitive way to hold the putter.
 However, all great putters do have commonalities in how they hold a putter.

 In this post I’ll talk through what all great putting grips have in common.
 It is then up to you to find your own version of the proper putting grip based on what we discuss below.

 Why do I need a proper putting grip?

 Most golfers don’t use the proper putting grip, instead they just adapt their full-swing grip.
 The ideal full-swing grip is great for hitting the golf ball a long way, but can be disastrous for putting.
 It means that any unwanted wrist action (wrist flexion – extension) during your putting stroke will lead to a large amount of club face rotation, resulting in equally poor accuracy and distance control.

 A golf ball that starts any more than one degree off-line is going to lip out, or completely miss the hole from 10-feet.
 Therefore, we need a putting grip that will minimise any unwanted club face rotation.

 The key change to transition from a full swing grip to a proper putting grip is in how we orientate the putter grip to our hand.
-In the full swing, the proper golf grip is one where the grip runs diagonally across our fingers and into our palm.
-For putting, we want the grip to run up our life line (see below).
+In the full swing, the proper golf grip is one where the grip runs diagonally across our fingers and into our palms.
+For putting, we want the grip to run up our lifeline (see below).

 Proper putting grip – down the line